MojoRisin46/motogp-data/README.md

 - [ ] Integrate more dashboards (Power BI/Tableau/similar).
 - [ ] Automate data updates and error handling.
 - [ ] Grow the community section with more user submissions and collaborative projects.
+- [ ] All data is downloadable, API-accessible, and ready for analysis.
+- [ ] Pre-Made Analysis for analytics and visualization.

 ---

 ## ⚙️ Requirements

-- Python 3.x (for ETL scripts and notebooks)
-- Jupyter Notebook (for analysis and exploration)
 - MySQL Server (or managed MySQL instance) for live database access
-- Required Python packages: see `requirements.txt`

 ---

 ## 📖 Documentation

-- All scripts, data model diagrams, process outlines, and community guidelines are in the `docs/` folder.
+- All scripts, data model diagrams and process outlines are in the `docs/` folder.
 - See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on how to contribute your analysis or notebook.
 - For a detailed breakdown of the database schema and analytics queries, see the documentation and `data/README.md`.